mjclemente/pdfbox.cfc/README.md

 #### `close()`
 PDFBox instances that opened also need to be closed.
 While calling `save()` will close them automatically, if you're just extracting data from a PDF, it's preferable to just manually close it using this method.

+#### Other Methods Not Mentioned Here
+For methods not explicity provided, this project uses `onMissingMethod()` to invoke the underlying PDFBox library class for `PDDocument`, which is its in-memory representation of the PDF document, documented [here](https://pdfbox.apache.org/docs/2.0.13/javadocs/org/apache/pdfbox/pdmodel/PDDocument.html).
+Consequently, you can utilize some of the methods provided by PDFBox directly.
+For example, `pdfbox.getNumberOfPages()` will return the number of pages the document has; it does this by delegating to the [`getNumberOfPages()`](https://pdfbox.apache.org/docs/2.0.13/javadocs/org/apache/pdfbox/pdmodel/PDDocument.html#getNumberOfPages--) method in the `PDDocument` class.

 ### Requirements